shane1027/Berkeley-CS61B/README.md

 * Improving my abilities in Java
 * Relearning key data structures concepts in a formal fashion, cementing knowledge
-* Creating tangible evidence that I am just as capable a software engineer as those whose transcript says 'Computer Science' rather than 'Electrical Engineering' and 'Physics'
+* Creating tangible evidence that I have the same knowledge base as those whose transcript says 'Computer Science' rather than 'Electrical Engineering' and 'Physics'